by Structured Settlement Watchdog™

 The Structured Settlement Watchdog previously covered what we believe to be an unrelated story from someone, also from Owings Mills Maryland, who masqueraded with outrageously false academic credentials on a website soliciting structured settlement annuitants.

-But in the present case we know the subject matter is real because there really is a lawsuit that Sovereign Funding is defending.
+But in the present case we know the subject matter is real because there really is a lawsuit that Sovereign Funding Group and David Springer are defending.

 Try Googling Greg Maynard.
 Seems to be a ghost.
 The only question is whose imagination was be a figment of?